fareed543/Angular5/README.md

     RUN the command : npm install --save-dev @angular/cli@latest

+Video 3: How to stop ng serve
     You may get a Question to RUN Project we are using command ng serve but i will run until you stop to stop this click ctrl + c i will ask "Terminate batch job (Y/N)?" then enter : Y

-if you close that console by default then you have to kill the process When you then application you can see the port onwhich the project is running mine working on 4200 Search for the process working on prot number netstat -ano | findstr :4200 then kill the port process by using the process id taskkill /PID 15940 /F
+    if you close that console by default then you have to kill the process When you then application you can see the port onwhich the project is running mine working on 4200 Search for the process working on prot number netstat -ano | findstr :4200
+    then kill the port process by using the process id taskkill /PID 15940 /F

+Video 4 : download / configure  / user Material Module,
+    How to download Material Js
+    How to Generate Componets using angular cli
+    How to use routing in angular cli

+    Download sample Material Template